 People who only want to count a small area, such their backyard, a small schoolyard or church lawn, go to www.koleacount.org/report/and report your bird(s).
 You can report your “home bird” anytime.
 If it made it back, it’s likely here for the winter.
 If the number of Kolea in that area changes over the winter, report it again using the same address so we don’t count the same bird(s) twice.

 People who can count Kolea three times this winter in large areas such as campuses, parks, cemeteries, or golf courses go to this read-only link, bit.ly/2BFwVXG to see the sites I’ve listed.

 - Select your island and region, find your count location, and send Site Code and/or location name to me at koleacount.org/contact.
 I’ll keep track of who is counting where on a private master list.
 This keeps names and emails confidential.

 - Count all Kolea in your site 3 times between December 1 and March 31.
 If you can only count once or twice, that’s OK.
 All data helps.
 If you can count more than 3 times, great.

 - Go to koleacount.org/report and report each of your counts separately.
 Enter your Site Code and/or location name, the number of birds you counted, and any comments you have about that count.
 You need not re-enter your personal information each time.

 P.S.
 Some people record their Kolea sightings on ebird.org/species/pagplo.
-If you want to only record your counts there, please let me know and I’ll get 2020-2021 winter numbers from that public Cornell Lab of Ornithology site.
+If you only record your counts there, please let me know and I’ll get the 2020-2021 winter numbers from that public Cornell Lab of Ornithology site.